trajano/doxdb/README.md

 additional meta data without changing the structure and allows for the document content to be stored as is.

-[Out of band data][1] such as embedded images or file attachments are stored in the file system as-is for performance.
+Since JDBC is used and byte arrays are avoided in the implementation, the [Out of band data][1] such as embedded images or file attachments are stored in the database rather than being managed outside the database for extra performance.
+This simplifies the architecture implementations.

 Comparison with other data stores